ZiqingZhao/Change-Detection/README.md

 # Computer Vision Challenge

+This is a course project of Computer Vision in TUM.
+We implement an application with GUI based on MATLAB to visualize the changes between two or more satellite images of the same location.
+The detection of changes in the same location can be accomplished regardless of whether the images are rotated, the angle is switched or the brightness is different.

 ## Environmental requirements
 * MATLAB Version: 	MATLAB 2020 or newer
 * Required toolbox:	Computer Vision Toolbox